LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/limitations.md

 #### Timeouts

 This is not a direct limitation but a strong discouragement from our side.
 Please avoid the usage of `setTimeout` in your code.
 Given that a single function instance might handle more than one request, running timeouts may negatively impact performance.
 Such issues can arise when the function is experiencing high traffic volumes.
-Generally, any coding that blocks or fills up the event loop should be avoided.
+Generally, any code that blocks or fills up the [event Loop](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) should be avoided.

 ### Communication

 * HTTP/HTTPS are the only allowed protocols
-* Any used [domain needs to be allowed](liveperson-functions-foundations-features.html#domain-whitelisting) before using it
+* Any used [domain needs to be allowed](liveperson-functions-foundations-features.html#domain-allowlisting) before using it
-  * Changes to the allow list of domains may take up to 5 minutes
+  * Changes to the allowlist of domains may take up to 5 minutes
-  * Please be aware of potential redirects of your used domains, as the whole redirect chain needs to be allow listed
+  * Please be aware of potential redirects of your used domains, as the whole redirect chain needs to be allowlisted
-* MTLS is supported, but certificate handling and monitoring needs to be performed by you
+* mTLS is supported, but certificate handling and monitoring needs to be performed by you
 * Outbound traffic is limited to 20 requests/second per function.
 Every request beyond that limit will yield a 429

 ### Logging

 * You must not write more than 10 logs during a single invocation
-* You must not exceed 6000 characters across all logs.
+* You must not exceed 6000 characters across all logs per invocation.
 Both message and extras count towards this limit
 * Logs written as part of a test invocation are not persisted.
 Further, they may also inform you about issues with your logging (e.g. exceeding any limit)
 * Logs are pushed directly from the function to our services, meaning if a function is crashing or timing out, logs may be lost
 * Debug logs are never persisted